wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 Anti-flooding mechanism
 =======================

-This mechanism is designed in light of the necessity of guarantee that a wrong configuration of an agent could not cause any impact in the network or the manager.
-It consists in an leaky bucket that collects all the generated events, sending them to the manager regularly.
-This way expects to avoid extreme situations with their consequences, like the loss of events or the unexpected behavior of Wazuh components.
+This mechanism is designed to prevent disruptively large bursts of events on an agent from negatively impacting the network or the manager.
+It uses a leaky bucket queue that collects all generated events, and sends them to the manager at a rate not exceeding a configurable events per second threshold, helping to avoid the loss of events or unexpected behavior of Wazuh components.

-Therefore, the anti-flooding mechanism allows to configure Wazuh components (OpenSCAP, Syscheck) that may flood the buffer quickly with a unusual boost of events.
+Additionally, agent modules can be configured to limit the rate at which they produce events, reducing the risk of the leaky bucket's buffer being saturated.

-- `Why it is necessary an anti-flooding mechanism?`_
+- `Why it is an anti-flooding mechanism needed?`_
 - `How it works: Leaky bucket`_
 - `Use case: Leaky bucket`_
 - `Anti-flooding in agent modules`_

-Why it is necessary an anti-flooding mechanism?
+Why it is an anti-flooding mechanism needed?
 -----------------------------------------------

-Based on Wazuh architecture, we know that Wazuh agents collect information from log files, command outputs, different kind of scans, etc. Sending all the collected information organized by events to their manager.
-Without any congestion control, an agent could send all the events per second that its hardware permits it.
+In the Wazuh architecture, Wazuh agents collect information from log files, command outputs, different kinds of scans, etc. They then send all the collected information, broken into individual events, to their manager.
+Without any congestion control, an agent could potentially send events at a rate as high as the system is physically capable of transmitting them (hundreds or thousands per second).

-Due to the previous fact, a wrong configuration in an agent may generate enough events to collapse a network or its manager.
-Next cases try to be illustrative of a wrong configuration:
+Due to this fact, a wrong configuration in an agent may generate enough events to saturate a network or its manager.
+Here are some misconfiguration scenarios that could lead to this problem:

-- Realtime FIM (Syscheck) of a changeable directory: It generates events when the checksum of a certain directory changes.
-Whether Syscheck monitor a directory which changes constantly, it will generate a large amount of events.
-In addition, if the monitored directory contains any file where Wazuh writes when it generates an event, like ``/var/ossec/queue/``, it will provoke an infinite loop.
+- Realtime FIM (Syscheck) of a directory with files that keep changing: Events are generated every time a file under a Syscheck-monitored directory changes.
+If Syscheck monitors a directory which changes constantly, it will generate a large amount of events.
+In addition, if the monitored directory contains any file to which Wazuh writes when it generates an event, like ``/var/ossec/queue/``, it will cause an infinite loop.

-- Windows Filtering Platform: This is another example of wrong configuration of an agent on Windows.
-There is an event in Windows events for Firewall, particularly the 5156 event ID, that generates an event each time a remote connection is accepted.
-When this event is active and Wazuh is monitoring Windows events, a connection between the agent and its manager will generate an event, and in turn that event will open another remote connection.
-This situation provokes flooding at least in agents and their managers inevitably.
+- Windows Filtering Platform: A Windows firewall event (ID 5156) is generated each time an outbound network connection is allowed.
+When this event is enabled in Windows, and Wazuh is configured to monitor all Windows Security Log events, then when the agent connects its manager, it will generate a Windows firewall event that in turn causes the agent to connect again to its manager, leading to an infinite loop.
+Thus a disruptively high high rate of events is transmitted by the agent to its manager, causing problems at the agent, network, and/or manager level.
+- Applications that retry on errors with no rate limiting:  Some applications when encountering poorly anticipated error conditions like disk full, may generate an error log entry and retry over and over again hundreds of times per second, generative a massive event volume.

-In order to avoid this kind of situations, it has been deployed the following controls:
+In order to better handle these kinds of situations, the following controls have been deployed:

-- Agent-manager anti-flooding mechanisms: This mechanism is developed as a way of communication congestion control with a leaky bucket that avoid the congestion of a network or a manager by an agent.
+- Agent-to-manager anti-flooding mechanism: This provides event congestion control with an agent-side leaky bucket queue to guard against saturation of the network or of the manager by an agent.

-- Internal agent anti-flooding control: This mechanism is based on internal limits in different components of Wazuh allowing more control over the internal data flow in an agent.
+- Internal agent anti-flooding control: This mechanism uses internal limits in different components of the agent, making them limit the rate at which they generate events so as to avoid saturation.

 How it works: Leaky bucket
 --------------------------

-As it has been described before, the leaky bucket is a congestion control located in agents and focused in agent-manager communication.
-It has been developed like a buffer which collects events generated in agents, and send them to the manager with a constant rate, measured in events per second (EPS).
-This buffer has been measured thinking in the expected number of events generated in an agent, being carefully with the aim of not to affect agents performance.
+As already described, the leaky bucket is a congestion control located in agents and focused on agent-to-manager communication.
+It collects events generated on an agent in a buffer of a configurable size (default 5000 events), and sends them to the manager at a rate no higher than a configurable number of events per second (default 500 EPS).
+These values need to take into account the needs of your specific agents, manager, and network environment.
 The following graphic shows how the bucket works.

 .. thumbnail:: /images/manual/internal-capabilities/bucket.png
     :title: Anti-flooding bucket
     :align: center
     :width: 70%

-It exists several levels of control for the bucket with the aim to be aware about the buffer status, and have the capacity to foresee a flooding situation.
+There are several levels of control for the bucket with the aim of being aware of the buffer status, and being able to foresee a flooding situation.

-- Warning alert: The first control will trigger an alert in the manager when the occupied capacity of the buffer has reached a certain threshold.
-By default it is set in 90 percent.
+- Warning alert: The first control will trigger an alert on the manager when the occupied capacity of the buffer has reached a certain threshold.
+By default it is set at 90 percent.

-- Full alert: After the first control, if the buffer gets filled, another alert will be triggered in the manager.
-This new alert is more serious than a warning alert due to **a full bucket will**
+- Full alert: After the first control, if the buffer gets filled, another alert will be triggered on the manager.
+This new alert is more serious than a warning alert because **a full bucket will drop incoming events**.
-  **drop incoming events**.

-- Flood alert: It has been set a tolerance time since the buffer gets filled, triggering an alert whether the tolerance time has passed and the occupied capacity has not been lowered ``warning level`` in that time.
+- Flood alert: This alert is generated if more than a configurable amount of time passess between a full alert event and the buffer level dropping below the ``warning level``.

-- Normal alert: The aim of this alert is to know whether the buffer has come back to a normal load after have reached whatever of higher levels.
-By default this level is set in 70 percent of buffer usage.
+- Normal alert: This alert is generated to announce that the buffer level has returned to normal (by default <= 70%) after having previously triggered a warning alert or higher.

-The leaky bucket is totally configurable to adapt it to any environment.
-For this purpose, the following configuration is available.
+The leaky bucket is totally configurable to adapt to any environment, with the use of the following configuration options.

 Measured configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-In ``<client_buffer>`` section of :doc:`Local configuration <../reference/ossec-conf/index>` it is possible to disable the buffer, configure the size of the buffer (in number of events), and its throughput measured in EPS.
+In the ``<client_buffer>`` section of :doc:`Local configuration <../reference/ossec-conf/index>` it is possible to disable the buffer, configure the size of the buffer (in number of events), and configure its throughput limit measured in EPS.

-- Disable buffer: This parameter allows to disable the agent buffer and keep going with the data flow of old versions.
+- Disable buffer: This parameter disables the use of the leaky bucket, resulting in no restriction on the rate of events transmitted by the agent to the manger.
+This is how previous versions of the agent worked.

-- Buffer length: The buffer length should be configured according to the expected number of events that an agent may generate.
-This value is set to 5000 events by default, which is plenty of size for a proper functioning.
+- Buffer length: The buffer length is the maximum number of events that can be held in the leaky bucket at one time.
+It should be configured according to the expected rate at which an agent may generate events.
+This value is set to 5000 events by default, which is a generous buffer size for most environments.

-- Events per second: It will be determine the throughput of the buffer.
-In order to avoid that an agent cause a flooding situation, this parameter set the maximum number of events per second sent to the manager.
-It should be stablished according to the capacity of the network and the number of agents that a manager is serving.
+- Events per second: This is the maximum rate at which events will be pulled from the agent's buffer and transmitted to its manager.
+The default is a generous 500 EPS, but this should be set taking into account the capacity of the network and the number of agents that a manager is serving.

-This configuration is also available in :doc:`Centralized configuration <../reference/centralized-configuration>` which means it can be set in ``agent.conf`` with the aim of configure bucket options from the manager side.
-When an agent is configured by ``agent.conf``, that configuration overrides its own previous configuration.
+This configuration is also available in :doc:`Centralized configuration <../reference/centralized-configuration>` which means it can be set in ``agent.conf`` with the aim of configuring agents' bucket options from the manager side.
+When an agent is configured by ``agent.conf``, that configuration overrides its own local configuration.
-For this reason, it is set another variable establishing the minimum value allowed to ``events_per_second`` in the XML configuration in order to avoid configuration errors.
-This variable is called ``agent.min_eps`` and it is located at :doc:`Internal configuration <../reference/internal-options>`.
+To allow the agent to have final say about a minimum number of EPS it will be allowed to transmit regardless of the EPS limit handed to it from the manager via agent.conf, another variable called ``agent.min_eps`` can be set in the agent's :doc:`Internal configuration <../reference/internal-options>`.

 Threshold configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In :doc:`Internal configuration <../reference/internal-options>`, there are more advanced options related to the buffer operation.
-Specifically, it is configurable both thresholds available (warning level and normal level), and the tolerance time to trigger the flooding alert.
+In :doc:`Internal configuration <../reference/internal-options>`, there are more advanced options related to buffer operation.
+Specifically, the warning and normal level thresholds, plus the tolerance time for triggering a flooding alert can be configured.

 Use case: Leaky bucket
 ----------------------

 In this section, it will be shown how the leaky bucket acts facing an extreme situation.
-For this purpose, the following graphic shows different phases of the buffer usage when it is receiving more events than it is expected, and how it acts step by step to manage the situation.
+For this purpose, the following graphic shows different phases of the buffer's usage when it is receiving more events than expected, and how it acts step by step to manage the situation.

 .. thumbnail:: /images/manual/internal-capabilities/graphic_with_flood.png
     :title: buffer usage with flooding